tianchenji/PAAD/README.md

 * `rosnode`: Contains a rosnode which performs proactive anomaly detection in real-time using PAAD.

 ## Dataset
-The field robot data and the network weights can be found [here](https://uofi.box.com/s/n1qhun9u7lwgtgeyb6hd0tzxpbyxgpl7).
 Both the offline dataset and the rosbags used for real-time test in the paper are available.

 Each datapoint in the dataset consists of the following information:
 * **image:** a front-view image of size 320 × 240.